beetee17/beetee17.github.io/yata/docs.md

 ## Subtasks

-**Most tasks are not well-represented as a single step**, with a binary state of completed and incomplete.
-Oftentimes, we are faced with tasks that are broad or complex, and become demotivated as we do not know where to start.
+**Many tasks are not well-represented as a single step**, with a binary state of completed and incomplete.
+Oftentimes, we are faced with tasks that are **broad or complex**, and become demotivated as we do not know where to start.

 Subtasks allow you to overcome this issue and **group closely related tasks together**.
 They allow you to **break down a task into smaller components**.